SIC-POVMs and orders of real quadratic fields: Conjectures on counting geometric equivalence classes and Galois multiplets of Weyl--Heisenberg SICs

 \subsection{Statement of the Geometric Count Conjecture}

 The following conjecture counts the number of geometric equivalence classes of Weyl--Heisenberg SICs in dimension $d$.
+It is implied by \Cref{conj:sic-to-order0}.

-\begin{conj}[Geometric Count Conjecture] Fix a positive integer $d \neq 3$, and let $\Delta = (d+1)(d-3)$ and $\OO_\Delta$ be the quadratic order of discriminant $\Delta$.
+\begin{conj}[Geometric Count Conjecture] Fix a positive integer $d \neq 3$, let $\Delta_d = (d+1)(d-3)$, and let $\OO_{\Delta_d}$ be the quadratic order of discriminant $\Delta_d$.
 Then, the number of geometric equivalence classes $[S]$ of Weyl--Heisenberg covariant SICs is